Protect the world’s peace. Donate to support Ukraine

 8. 'Crying in H Mart' by Michelle Zauner

 'Crying in H Mart' by Michelle Zauner is an intimate memoir that examines Zauner's mixed ethnicity, paneer foods, and the loss of her mother to cancer.
-The title highlights a grocery chain across North America that specializes in Asian products, and is where Zauner could escape to a safe place with the flavors of her own culture.
+The title refers to a grocery chain across North America that specializes in Asian products, where Zauner could escape to a safe place with the flavors of her own culture.

 Originally an essay the author published in The New Yorker, the memoir is focused on Zauner's feelings of loss and healing after her mother's death in 2014, told with raw honesty and flashes of dark humor.
 'Crying in H Mart' will resonate with anyone who has lost a loved one.